jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **Robust State Handling**: Board ID is managed via `useRef` to avoid React state setter issues and module cache bugs.
 - **AI-Assisted or Blank**: Users can start with a blank board or let AI generate starter nodes, but the board ID and storage logic are unified.
 - **Pre-Session Chat**: Users can refine their board intent through AI conversation before creation.
-- **Automatic Thumbnails**: Board thumbnails are generated and saved automatically when boards are saved.

 ---